 QUIZ is a high-stakes, character-driven docu-series that follows eight-time champions St. Jago High as they fight to make history with a record-breaking four-peat.
 But standing in their way are two formidable challengers: the rising stars of Jamaica College, and their long-time rivals, Titchfield High.

-All three are locked in a fierce battle in the 2025 season of Schools’ Challenge Quiz—a season destined to make history, though not with the ending anyone saw coming.
+All three are locked in a fierce battle in the 2025 season of Schools’ Challenge Quiz—a season destined to make history, though not one anyone saw coming.

 Every contribution makes a difference!